-Negotiations are underway with a potential customer for the Company's BreathScan OxiChek products and are anticipated to be completed during the three months ending December 31, 2017; however, they have requested product design changes that must be completed prior to the consummation of the purchase agreement.
+Negotiations are underway with multiple customers for the Company's products and are anticipated to be completed during the three months ending March 31, 2018.
 All parties are confident that a solution can be achieved but a significant delay will impact revenue projections.